wwang107/website/README.md

 npm start
 ```

-The single Express process serves the React app from `frontend/dist/` and handles all `/api/*` routes.
+The single Express process serves the React app from `frontend/dist/` and handles all `/api/*` routes and the `/ws` WebSocket endpoint.
 Visit `http://localhost:3001`.

 ## API Endpoints